mojotron/learning-lab/README.md

 # LEARNING LAB

 This project is sandbox for practicing JavaScript.
 By building small project associated with modern web pages.
 Goal of this repo is to build, test, and play with JavaScript and learn along the way.
 Inspirations for mini projects are from different tutorials, videos and web sites.
-Best way to learn different techinges is to build it.
+Best way to learn different techniques is to build it.
+Some mini project are incorporated to page design, other are listed in MiniProjects dropdown menu.

 ## 0. Project Showcase Container

-After making couple of mini projects, page started to look clatered.
-So I decidedt to make mini project that will use existing mini projects to create a display windom - showcase for other projects.
+After making couple of mini projects, page started to look clattered.
+So I decided to make mini project that will be displayed in with showcase function.

 ## 1. Dark Mode Switch

-How to create custom checkbox, hiding default checbox and create custom with ::before and ::after pseudo selectors.
+How to create custom checkbox.
+Hiding default checkbox and create custom with ::before and ::after pseudo selectors.
 Set property to css root via document.documentElement.style.setProperty('--variable', 'value');

 ## 2. Dropdown Menu